mongodb/libmongocrypt/doc/releasing.md

    --branch <branch>
 ```

-Check the Augmented SBOM for the "vulnerabilities" field.
+Check the contents of the "vulnerabilities" field (if present) in the Augmented SBOM.

 ### Release